The Picturemakers, Y Llunwyr, is a self-funded collective of visual artists based in mid-Wales.

 Since its foundation in 2006, the group has held over forty exhibitions, mostly within Wales.

-Picturemakers exhibit regularly, separately and together, in galleries, art centres and other public venues, however, the focus extends beyond this.
+Picturemakers exhibit regularly, separately and together, in galleries, art centres and other public venues; however, the focus extends beyond this.
 Regular group meetings provide an opportunity for the discussion of artwork where ideas, techniques and approaches are developed and criticised in a mutually supportive environment.
-Some of these have taken place via Zoom this year.
+Some of these have taken place via Zoom over the last few years.

 Individual members can be contacted and may be able to show visitors their studios by special request.

 Information about Group members

 Click on each artist's name to see more of their work

 Jane Burnham is a contemporary artist living part of the year in Aberystwyth and several months a year (Covid and Brexit permitting) in Provence in the South of France, a landscape full of light and sunshine.
 Her primary interest is in portrait and figure painting.
 She aims to express honestly the thoughts and feelings of the sitter, concentrating on composition, draughtsmanship, close observation and subtle use of colour.
 This year it has been difficult to have live models posing for her, so she has been working from online portrait and life drawing sessions.

 “I am inspired by the beauty of the human figure, and by everyday objects around me”

 Lindsay Davies was born in Altrincham, Cheshire.
 She has lived in Mid Wales since 1996, working at painting on a regular basis since 2015.
 Walking daily with dogs and a sketchbook keeps my “artist eyes” open to light, weather and landscape.
 The landscape of the Wye Valley and Mid Wales is a constant source of inspiration.